huiguangwang/huiguangwang.github.io/projects.md

 <div style="text-align: justify;">
   <p>1.
-The First Prize of the 3rd Bridge Design Competition in Anhui Province<br>
-  Completed the conceptual design of a bridge, followed by 3D rendering using Lumion.</p>
+The First Prize of the 3rd Bridge Design Competition in Anhui Province: Completed the conceptual design of a bridge, followed by 3D rendering using Lumion.</p>
 </div>